When deciding on which server to invest in, space, performance, scalability, budget and initial specifications are all important factors to consider.

 Read on for a simple guide on the advantages and limitations of rack, blade and tower servers.
 We’ll help you find which type best fits your requirements.

-Standardized rack servers are measured in units (U’s) that are 1.75 inches tall and 19 inches wide.
+Standardised rack servers are measured in units (U’s) that are 1.75 inches tall and 19 inches wide.
 They are mounted inside Racks that can reach up to 10 feet in height, allowing office server rooms and data centres to make the most of available floor space.
 Rack servers are typically general-purpose servers that support a broad range of applications and computing infrastructure.

 Pros & Cons

 As well as making the most of available floor space in server rooms and data centres, rack servers are self-contained units, holding everything necessary to run as a stand-alone or networked system.
 However, the densely populated racks require more cooling units which can raise energy costs.
-This in turn, requires more maintenance, as dense racks require more troubleshooting and management time.
+This, in turn, requires more maintenance, as dense racks require more troubleshooting and management time.

 A blade server is a server enclosure that holds multiple modular circuit boards called server blades.
 Stripped down to the CPUs, network controllers, memory, and sometimes storage drives, blade servers have high processing power.
 Any video cards or other components that are needed are facilitated by the server chassis.
 Balde servers can scale to high performance levels as long as the data centre has sufficient cooling and energy to support the dense infrastructure.